Strands game

 Why play strands unlimited instead of stopping after one strands game?

-A single strands game board is fun, but one board is not always enough to sharpen the skill.
-Strands unlimited gives you repeated exposure to the same puzzle language: themed grouping, edge scanning, spangram hunting, and route testing under light pressure.
-That is useful if you are learning the format, warming up before the daily puzzle, or simply want another word game once the official board is over.
+One board is fun but not enough to sharpen the skill.
+Strands unlimited gives you repeated exposure to themed grouping, edge scanning, spangram hunting, and route testing—great for learning, warming up, or filling time after the daily puzzle.

 Practice